circular-o/circular/docs/getting-started/localization.md

 # Localization

 Components can be localized by importing the appropriate translation file and setting the desired [`lang` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/lang) and/or [`dir` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/dir) on the `<html>` element.
-Here's an example that renders Shoelace components in Spanish.
+Here's an example that renders %LIBRARY_NAME% components in Spanish.

 ```html
 <html lang="es">